guezzhooo/food_truck_test/README.md

-# README

-This is John Lude's version of the Food Truck coding challenge

-The intended functionality is as follows:
+# Food Truck Coding Challenge
+### John Lude

+## Functionality
-Created rake task `rake truckdata:download` to download the food truck data and install into a MySQL database (filtering only those with Status = "APPROVED".)
+* Created rake task `rake truckdata:download` to download the food truck data and install into a MySQL database (filtering only those with Status = "APPROVED".)
 The rake task is idempotent.
 Calling it after the data has changed will update the database rows.

-Created an API endpoint to download the important food truck data (Applicant = company, FacilityType, Latitude, Longitude, and LocationDescription, FoodItems) to use with the web UI.
+* Created an API endpoint to download the important food truck data (name, type, latitude, longitude, and location, and food) to use with the web UI.

-Created a basic web ui to show all of the food trucks on a Google Map.
-Hovering over the marker will show the name of the food truck.
+* Created a basic web ui to show all of the food trucks on a Google Map.
+  - Hovering over the marker will show the name of the food truck.
+  - Clicking on a marker will update the Name, Type, Addres, Location, and Food on the right.

 You can see a sample of it here: http://foodtruck.johnlude.com/